-On the Ground: In COVID-19 times, a Focus on Food Supply and Preparation
+On the Ground: In COVID-19 times, a Focus on Food Supply & Preparation

-Mexico: Lorena Harp's Haines solar cooker ambassador program
+Mexico: Lorena Harp's Haines "solar cooker ambassador" program

-SHE first became engaged in promoting solar cooking in Mexico in 2003 after winning a "Development Marketplace" grant from the World Bank.
-Eighteen years later, 40,000 HotPotTM solar cookers have been disseminated worldwide, thanks to partnerships instigated by SHE.
-The HotPot, a "panel" design solar oven, was developed by SHE in collaboration with the Mexican Fund for the Conservation of Nature and the Florida Solar Energy Center in 1998.
-It is more economical than a parabolic oven, and cooks food in a way similar to a Crock-Pot.TM
+SHE first became engaged in promoting solar cooking in Mexico in 1998 when the HotPot, a panel design solar oven, was developed by SHE in collaboration with the Mexican Fund for the Conservation of Nature and the Florida Solar Energy Center.
+It is more economical than a parabolic oven, and cooks food in a way similar to a Crock-Pot.TM In 2003, SHE won a "Development Marketplace" grant from the World Bank to promote solar cooking in Mexico.
+Eighteen years later, 40,000 HotPot solar cookers have been disseminated worldwide, thanks to partnerships instigated by SHE.